Silicon Perception is building a new type of chip to enable agile autonomous robots.

 Recently, the HumanPlus project at Stanford [paper] demonstrated that imitation learning with ego-centric vision and pose shadowing is effective.
 At the same time, Google DeepMind demonstrated a specialized table tennis robot with human level hand-eye coordination [paper].
 In order to achieve their full commercial potential, agile humanoid robots will need to be able to catch a ball and pass a vision test.
 We propose to achieve this by following the shadow learning approach with high-speed low-latency inference, using new silicon.

 Silicon Perception is offering a new type of silicon component which functions as a trainable image encoder for low latency, high throughput, and power constrained applications such as autonomous humanoid robots.
-For real time robotics applications, pretrained Resnet18 (12M weights) and Resnet50 (30M weights) are popular image encoder feature extractors.
-The pretrained Silicon Perception IE120R image encoder contains 13M FP8 weights, is fully compatible with Resnet-18, and achieves accuracy exceeding Resnet-18 on a linear probe classification task.
+For real time robotics applications, pretrained Resnet-18 (12M weights) and Resnet-50 (30M weights) are popular image encoder feature extractors.
+The pretrained Silicon Perception IE120R image encoder contains 10M bfloat18 weights, is compatible with Resnet-18, and achieves accuracy comparable to Resnet-18 on a linear probe classification task.

 The emerging market for autonomous humanoid robots is perhaps the largest TAM in history.
-At Silicon Perception, we believe that humanoid robots will primarily consist of differentiable components which perform the image and signal encoder, motion encoder, pose decoder, and language model functions.
-The perception encoders and pose decoder will run at high speed and low latency, while the multimodal language model will condition the pose decoder at a reduced rate.
-This approach can also incorporate perception embeddings for tactile, inertial, proprioceptive, and audio sensors.
-If you are a company or lab working on humanoid robots and would like to collaborate on a prototype, please contact us.
+At Silicon Perception, we believe that humanoid robots will primarily consist of differentiable components which perform image encoder, pose decoder, and language model functions.
+The image encoders and pose decoder run at high speed and low latency, while the multimodal language model conditions the pose decoder at a reduced rate.
+This approach can also incorporate perception embeddings for tactile, inertial, proprioceptive, and audio sensors through the use of spectrograms.
+If you are a company or lab working on autonomous robots and would like to collaborate on a prototype, please contact us.

-We are currently seeking investment for lab space and equipment
+We are currently seeking partners for lab space and equipment

 Copyright © 2024 Silicon Perception Inc. - All Rights Reserved.